rikdata/rikdata.github.io/quickstart/README.md

  <img src="/images/ScreenShots/galaxys7/Screenshot_20201017-220348.jpg" width="250"/>

-You can also navigate to the instance screen by clicking on Navigation Menu on the User menu.
+You can also navigate to the instance screen by clicking on Application Instance on the User menu.

  <img src="/images/ScreenShots/basic/Screenshot_20201102-011158.jpg" width="250"/>